nglguarino/gait-recognition/README.md

 Subject-robust classification of pathological gaits from 3D skeleton kinematics (optionally fused with plantar-pressure maps), built around a compact GRU and a leakage-free preprocessing pipeline.
 Under subject-aware validation, the GRU achieves **92.42%** (Group K-Fold) and **87.33%** (LOSO) mean accuracy with far fewer parameters than deeper/attention models.

-> **Note:** The notebook coantains the entire pipeline—preprocessing → feature engineering → models → evaluation.
+> **Note:** The notebook contains the entire pipeline—preprocessing → feature engineering → models → evaluation.

 ---